pem-gini/GndNet/README.md

 # GndNet: Fast Ground plane Estimation and Point Cloud Segmentation for Autonomous Vehicles.
-This is the original GndNet Readme.
-For all current informations see the part [below](#gndnet-gini-version).
+This is the Readme of our adjusted version of GndNet.
+All general information about the original project can be found [here](https://github.com/anshulpaigwar/GndNet).

+Authors adjustments: Finn Gegenmantel
-Authors: Anshul Paigwar, Ozgur Erkent, David Sierra Gonzalez, Christian Laugier
+Authors original papers: Anshul Paigwar, Ozgur Erkent, David Sierra Gonzalez, Christian Laugier

 <img src="https://github.com/anshulpaigwar/GndNet/blob/master/doc/GndNet_Teaser.png" alt="drawing" width="400"/>

 ## Introduction

-This repository is code release for our GndNet paper accepted in International conference on Robotic Systems, IROS 2020.
+This repository is based on the code release for the GndNet paper accepted in International conference on Robotic Systems, IROS 2020.
 [Link](https://hal.inria.fr/hal-02927350/document)

 ## Abstract